-Where to find it: You can find it here, and under A in the databases A-Z list.
+Where to find it: You can find it here, and under F in the databases A-Z list.

 Tips for searching:

-- Start with a keyword or NAICS search in the search bar
+- Start with a simple search in the search bar, or

-Want help using BizMiner?
+Want help using FAITS ?
 Contact Willow or Kim and set up an appointment.

 Are you starting a new research paper or project and looking for a way to manage your references?
 Then join us for this useful and informative workshop about EndNote!
 EndNote is a citation management program supported by the UI Libraries.
 The web version is available for free to the entire UI community and the desktop client is available for free to UI faculty, staff, graduate and professional students.